VA Campus: Falls Church Session 2 Newsletter

 Dear Session 2 Families,

 Thank you for sharing your children with us over the past three weeks.
 Seeing them grow musically, make new friends, try new things, and overcome challenges has been a fantastic experience as a Site Director.
 We know summer is a valuable time each year, and you have many options in our area.
 We are incredibly grateful that you decided to share a piece of your family with us this summer.
-I know I speak for all of our faculty and staff when I say your children have left a last impression on us over the past three weeks.
+I know I speak for all of our faculty and staff when I say your children have left a lasting impression on us over the past three weeks.
 We hope you have a great end to your summer and know that you always have a home here at Levine.

 Musically Yours,